 It’s something I would highly consider but I am unsure how to apply in the testing market.

-Hi Shaun, we are often asked about how people can take part in clinical trials we report on in our hair loss blog.
+Hi Shaun, we are often asked about how people can take part in clinical trials we report on in our hair loss blog

 Belgravia is not involved in any of the clinical trials reported on our site to date and therefore the best way to get involved with any you find of interest is to contact the company or institution named in the article.

 It's unclear from the medications you mention if you have been using over-the-counter products since your hair restoration surgeries.
-If this is the case, we would recommend having a consultation as, not only will a specialist be able to assess whether your hairloss is likely to respond to currently available clinically-proven hair loss treatments but, if the prognosis is optimistic, they can make personalised recommendations.
-These may include topical medications from the range of formulations available at Belgravia in-clinic pharmacies and additional non-pharmaceutical hair growth supporting products which can be used alongside primary topical and oral drugs.
+If this is the case, we would recommend having a consultation with a specialist as, not only will they be able to assess your hairloss but can also discuss appropriate clinically-proven hair loss treatments